 We are supporting a constitutional appeal against a court ruling that disregarded the appellant’s consitutional rights while at the same time arguing that all current practices in factory farming are in accordance with the law .
 The court’s reasoning for its (outrageous) line of argument was that while the public and politicians know about the anguish animals have to endure in factory farms, these practices are widely accepted and thus to be considered legal.

 In our legal and non-legal opinion, this ruling is beyond comprehension and we assume that the court ruling of the first instance had not been properly checked by the following instance.
 We are confident that the constitutional court of Baden-Württemberg will not uphold the original court ruling.

 Killing male chicks is illegal

 The German Federal Administrative Court ruled that chick culling violates the animal welfare law.
-Our board member Hans-Georg Kluge (not acting in his board member role) was the main lawyer behind this historic ruling.
+Our board member Hans-Georg Kluge (in this particular case not acting in his role as board member) was the main lawyer behind this historic ruling.

 The lawsuit against the approval of a mega pig factory farm for 37,000 pigs in Hassleben (Brandenburg), supported by us financially, was successful.
 The administrative court of Potsdam ruled that the approval of the farm had been unlawful.
 The lawsuit had a suspensory effect, meaning that, despite the former approval, the facility was not put into use.
 This ruling makes us optimistic: Over the 14 years of ongoing resistance, the facility in Hassleben became a symbol of the fight against factory farming and the failures of politicians and authorities to the detriment of the animals.